pagkly/Zed/Investopedia3/What is a Nonaccrual Loan.md

 What is a Nonaccrual Loan?
 ## What Is a Nonaccrual Loan?

 A nonaccrual loan is a lender's term for an unsecured loan whose payment is 90 days or more overdue.
 The loan is no longer generating its stated interest rate because no payment has been made by the borrower.
-It is, therefore, a [nonperforming loan](https://www.investopedia.com/terms/n/nonperformingloan.asp).
+It is, therefore, a [[nonperforming loan]](https://www.investopedia.com/terms/n/nonperformingloan.asp).

 Loans can have interest credited only when the borrower makes a payment (of a portion of the principal plus interest).
 The interest on a nonaccrual loan is thus recorded as earned income.